ULM logo

 Speech-Language Pathology

-The University of Louisiana Monroe Speech and Hearing Clinic evaluates and treats individuals of all ages who clinic staff working with a childexperience communication problems.
+The University of Louisiana Monroe Speech and Hearing Center and Carol Nichols Ray Speech-Language Pathology Clinic clinic staff working with a childevaluates and treats individuals of all ages who experience communication problems.
 Currently located in Sugar Hall, the clinic is an integral part of the Speech-Language Pathology Program and the College of Health Sciences.
 Clients may be self-referred or referred by physicians, family members, allied health professionals, or hospital/school personnel.

-The clinic has served the community for more than forty years.
-The Clinic has contracts with area schools, hospitals, businesses, and the Scottish Rite bodies of Louisiana-Monroe.
-Adults and children from throughout northeast Louisiana, southern Arkansas, and the Mississippi Delta seek services at the Speech and Hearing Clinic.
+The clinic has served the community for more than forty years and has contracts with area schools, hospitals, nursing homes, private practices and rehabilitation centers.
+Adults and children throughout northeast Louisiana, southern Arkansas, and the Mississippi Delta seek services at the Carol Nichols Ray Speech-Language Pathology Clinic.
 Annually, more than 400 screenings and evaluations, and over 4000 hours of therapy are provided.
-Consumer satisfactions surveys conducted at the end of each semester consistently reflect positive ratings about the high quality of services provided.
+Consumer satisfactions surveys conducted at the end of each semester consistently reflect positive ratings.

 supervisor observing session